twzhangyang/RestAirline/README.md

 ---

 ### 2. Select Journeys
-Journey items are come from another micro-service named flight availability, for now let's build a journey in the api automatically for convenience.
+Journey items should come from another micro-service named flight availability, for now let's build a journey in the api automatically for convenience.
 So you need not pass any journey id to this api.

 >POST api/booking/journeys